 What We Did

-Meeting complex Challenges
+Meeting complex challenges

 The Ohaaki cooling towers presented a high-risk working environment driven by both chemical and physical hazards.
-Dormant geothermal sludge released hydrogen sulphide when disturbed, creating a toxic and potentially flammable atmosphere within an oxygen-poor confined space.

 Under traditional methods, this environment required heavy PPE and strict time limitations on worker exposure.
-Crews could only operate in short intervals, leading to rapid fatigue, frequent crew rotations and extended project durations.
+Crews could only operate in short intervals, leading to rapid fatigue, frequent crew rotations, and extended project durations.
 Each additional shift increased operational cost and prolonged cooling tower downtime.

 Physical constraints inside the towers further complicated the work.
 Limited access, poor visibility and the need to handle heavy equipment slowed progress and placed additional strain on personnel.
 Balancing safety controls with productivity in such conditions made sludge removal a complex and high-risk operation.